maxi114/100daysofcode-challenge/Log.md

 DAY 5: JANUARY 5TH, 2018

-TODAYS PROGRESS: Started my gane didnt really do much had to learn some html canvas
+TODAYS PROGRESS: Started my gane didnt really do much had to learn some html canvas.
 THOUGHTS: This project will probably take  a few weeks